TricomB2B/tricom-drupal-7-base/README.md

 For icons, also use SVGs, for many of the same reasons.
 Something like Font Awesome is nice, but is often fairly heavy-weight and if you only use a few glyphs, you've added a lot of CSS for very little value.
 [Entypo+](http://www.entypo.com/) is an SVG icon library I've often utilized.

 One thing to keep in mind is that for full SVG support you will need to provide both a width and height property in the CSS.
 Most browsers will handle automatically scaling one property or the other as necessary, but not all of them do.
 Providing a width and height will resolve most SVG sizing issues in certain browsers (Internet Explorer, hah).

+## Template Files

+Any Drupal 7 Theme requries at minimum of two template files, but due to the significant differences between the site and the front page, a separate template file is created to change the location of the headers and remove the hero image usage only on the front page.
+It allows greater flexibility in customizing that section as well while negating the need to use the configuration site information tab to designate what page shows first.

 ## Base Modules